Breaking Glass Shower Doors & EnclosuresBy Mark Meshulam

-There has been news coverage lately about glass breakage problems with glass shower doors and enclosures.
+There has been news coverage lately about breaking glass shower doors and enclosures.
 Here are two, both of which included yours truly as a quoted resource:

 With that introduction, let’s get in the shower together and look around.

 I have been involved with three separate matters in which glass shower doors or enclosures have “spontaneously” broken, often while surprised, defenseless, naked people have been inside.
-All three of these matters involved hotels where multiples of such events occurred.
+All three of these breaking glass shower door matters involved hotels where multiples of such events occurred.

 You can imagine the shock experienced by a bathing hotel guest who suddenly finds herself standing barefooted in a sea of shattered glass.
 While you are busy imagining that, try imagining the chagrin of a hotel manager who works hard to create a positive guest experience, only to find that his nude guest was pelted with sharp broken glass while in the upscale tub enclosure.